TK-Mamba: Marrying KAN With Mamba for Text-Driven 3D Medical Image Segmentation: METHODOLOGY

 \subsection{Overview of the Framework}

-We propose TK-Mamba, a novel text-driven 3D medical image segmentation framework for efficient multi-organ segmentation, as illustrated in Figure~\ref{fig:network-architecture}.
-The framework integrates three core components: (1) a K-Mamba Module combining EGSC, Mamba, and 3D-GR-KAN to process 3D medical images; (2) a dual-branch text-driven strategy that leverages CLIP for semantic enhancement; and (3) a feature fusion and segmentation head that produces the final segmentation mask.
+The innovation of TK-Mamba lies in the synergy of the K-Mamba Module’s robust 3D feature extraction, alongside the dual-branch text-driven strategy, which reduces reliance on large-scale annotations and enhances segmentation accuracy for challenging structures like tumors.
+As illustrated in Figure~\ref{fig:network-architecture}, TK-Mamba integrates three core components: (1) a K-Mamba Module combining Gated Spatial Convolution (GSC), Tri-oriented Mamba (ToM), and 3D-GR-KAN to process 3D medical images; (2) a dual-branch text-driven strategy that leverages PubMedCLIP for semantic enhancement; and (3) a feature fusion and segmentation head that produces the final segmentation mask.

-The pipeline starts with standardized preprocessing, followed by feature extraction through the K-Mamba Module.
-A dual-branch text-driven strategy then enhances semantic understanding: Branch 1 generates semantic embeddings to capture inter-organ relationships, while Branch 2 aligns visual and text features for improved segmentation.
-Features are then fused via global average pooling and an MLP to produce the segmentation mask, supervised by a combined Dice Loss, BCE Loss, and contrastive loss.

-The innovation of TK-Mamba lies in the synergy of the K-Mamba Module’s robust 3D feature extraction, alongside the dual-branch text-driven strategy, which reduces reliance on large-scale annotations and enhances segmentation accuracy for challenging structures like kidney tumors.